 Weekly-salaried staff members who work the Full Season will earn an additional $250 at the end of the summer.
 Does not apply to first year CCUSA and Camp Leaders staff.

 Early Signing Bonus

-Returning staff who submit a completed application by November 27 AND return a signed Full Season Contract, postmarked by December 31, 2017, will receive a $150 bonus.
-US staff will be mailed a check in January 2018.
+Returning staff who submit a completed application by November 26 AND return a signed Full Season Contract, postmarked by December 31, 2018, will receive a $150 bonus.
+US staff will be mailed a check following the submission of their contract.
 CCUSA and Camp Leaders staff will have their Early Signing Bonus added to their end-of-summer paychecks.

 Returning staff will earn an additional $150, paid at the end of the summer, for each new Full Season residential staff member that is hired as a result of your referral.
 Does not apply for CCUSA or Camp Leaders staff.

 If you need to get certified as a requirement for your position, you may be eligible to be reimbursed for the cost of the course.
 Sign up and complete a course on your time and our dime.
 Camp will reimburse the cost of an American Red Cross Lifeguarding/First Aid/CPR/AED course up to $250, an Adult & Pediatric First Aid/CPR/AED course up to $125, a Wilderness First Aid course up to $300, or a professional rescuer level CPR/AED course up to $150 upon completion of a full season contract for applicants that are hired and then need to acquire or renew one of these certifications.
 The reimbursement is for the course cost only and a course receipt must be provided to Camp Rockmont; the reimbursement is not for travel, food, accommodation, or any other expense incurred during the course.
 Those seeking a Wilderness First Responder certification or other skill-based certifications will be addressed on a case-by-case basis.

 Camp living accommodations vary by position but generally are shared living spaces with rustic flair and easy access to bathroom and showers.